kishorekumarrasalay-02/QA_Manual_Resume/README.md

 # About Me

-I am a motivated **QA Manual Tester** with a strong understanding of the **Software Testing Life Cycle (STLC)** and **Software Development Life Cycle (SDLC)**.
-I have hands-on experience in testing web-based applications with a focus on requirement analysis, test case design, execution, and defect reporting.
-I am eager to contribute to product quality and grow as a QA professional.
+QA Manual Testing Fresher with solid knowledge of SDLC, STLC, and Agile methodologies.
+Skilled in requirement analysis, test case design, execution, RTM maintenance, and defect tracking using JIRA.
+Experienced in Functional, Regression, Smoke, Sanity, Integration, and UI testing for web applications.
+Proficient in SQL for backend test data validation and database testing.
+Strong analytical skills with keen attention to detail and commitment to delivering high-quality, reliable software products.

 ---